 - Way of St.James (Buen Camino) with several Camino routes.
 Free.

-- Google translate, it works well with English-Spanish translation in case you have some communication difficulties or need some help with understanding signs and announcements.
+- Google translate, works well with English-Spanish translation in case you have some communication difficulties or need some help with understanding signs and announcements.

-- Netflix app (if you use it), it allows you to download movies on your phone/tablet and watch them later even if you don’t have Internet access.
+- Netflix app (if you use it), allows you to download movies on your phone/tablet and watch them later even if you don’t have Internet access.